zilverline/sequent/docs/docs/concepts/workflow.md

 title: Workflow
 ---

-Workflows can be used to do other stuff (than updating a Projection) based on [Events](event.html).
+Workflows are used to add additional functionality (other than updating a Projection) triggered by [Events](event.html).
 Common tasks run by Workflows are:

 1. Execute other [Commands](command.html)